Babysitter (2022 film)

-Babysitter is a 2022 Canadian comedy-drama film, directed by Monia Chokri.
-Adapted from a theatrical play by Catherine Léger, the film stars Patrick Hivon as Cédric, a man who goes viral after video surfaces of him drunkenly kissing a reporter during a live broadcast.
+Babysitter is a 2022 dark comedy film directed by Monia Chokri.
+Adapted by Catherine Léger from her 2017 play Baby-sitter, the film stars Patrick Hivon as Cédric, a man who goes viral after a video surfaces of him drunkenly kissing a female reporter during a live broadcast.
 Meanwhile, his wife Nadine (Chokri) is struggling with post-partum depression following the birth of their child.
-Cédric hires a babysitter (Nadia Tereszkiewicz) to take care of the baby, to the surprise of Nadine, with whom she eventually develops her own special relationship.
+Cédric hires a young babysitter (Nadia Tereszkiewicz) to take care of the baby, to the surprise of Nadine, with whom she eventually develops her own special relationship.